-- (a) The construction shall be: soft sail, single ply sail. - (b) The body of the sail shall consist of the same white woven ply throughout except for the panel adjacent to the foot, which may be of a different white woven ply. - (c) The sail shall have three batten pockets in the leech. - (d) The leech shall not extend aft of straight lines between: - the aft head point and the intersection of the leech and the upper edge of the nearest batten pocket, - (2) the intersection of the leech and the lower edge of a batten pocket and the intersection of the leech and the upper edge of an adjacent batten pocket below. - the clew point and the intersection of the leech and the lower edge of the (3) nearest batten pocket. - (e) The following are permitted: Stitching, glues, tapes, bolt ropes, corner eyes, headboard with fixings, Cunningham eye or pulley, batten pocket patches, batten pocket elastic, top batten pocket end cap at luff end and tensioning device at leech end, leech line with cleat on leech, not more than two windows, one boom slide fixed at the clew, tell tales, sail shape indicator stripes, sail identification, sailmaker labels, sail button/sticker, certification mark.
+- (a) The construction shall be: soft sail, single ply sail. - (b) The body of the sail shall consist of the same woven ply throughout except for the panel adjacent to the foot, which may be of a different woven ply.
+This limitation does not apply for the colour of the ply, which may differ from panel to panel. - (c) The sail shall have three batten pockets in the leech. - (d) The leech shall not extend aft of straight lines between: - (1) the aft head point and the intersection of the leech and the upper edge of the nearest batten pocket, - (2) the intersection of the leech and the lower edge of a batten pocket and the intersection of the leech and the upper edge of an adjacent batten pocket below, - (3) the clew point and the intersection of the leech and the lower edge of the nearest batten pocket. - (e) The following are permitted: Stitching, glues, tapes, bolt ropes, corner eyes, headboard with fixings, Cunningham eye or pulley, chafing patches, batten pocket patches, batten pocket associated fittings, top batten pocket end cap at luff end and tensioning device at leech end, leech line with cleat on leech, not more than two windows, one boom slide fixed at the clew, tell tales, sail shape indicator stripes, sail identification, sailmaker labels, sail button/sticker, certification mark.

-G.3.4DIMENSIONS
+G.3.4 DIMENSIONS

 minimum maximum

 Leech length 6265 mm

-Quarter width
+Quarter width 2340 mm

-Half width
+Half width 1790 mm

-Three-quarter width
+Three-quarter width 1050 mm

 Top width 140 mm

 Thickness of ply of the body of the sail 0.165 mm

 Primary reinforcement 325 mm

 Secondary reinforcement:

 from sail corner measurement points 1000 mm

 from the leech 300 mm

-area above top batten pocket
+area above top batten pocket unlimited

-Foot boltrope length 2200 mm
+Foot boltrope length

 Total window(s) area 0.3 m^2

-Window to sail edge 150 mm
+Window to sail edge

 Extension of headboard from head point 140 mm

 Batten pocket inside length: (Intermediate and lowermost pockets) 800 mm

 Intersection of a batten pocket centreline and leech

 to adjacent cross width measurement point 100 mm

-Head point to intersection of luff and centreline of

-uppermost batten pocket when the luff is
+Head point to intersection of luff and centreline of uppermost batten pocket when the luff is

+under sufficient tension to remove wrinkles 1680 mm 1780 mm

+Chafing patch 300 mm

+Batten length (intermediate and lower) 800 mm

-G.4 JIB
+G.4 JIB.

-G.4.1 MATERIALS
+G.4.1MATERIALS

-- (a) Body of the sail permitted material is white woven ply with polyester fibres - (b) Battens may be made of any material - (c) Primary and secondary reinforcement permitted material is white woven ply with polyester fibres
+- (a) Body of the sail permitted material is white woven ply with polyester fibres - (b) Battens may be made of any material. - Primary and secondary reinforcement permitted material is woven ply with polyester fibres